brooksy236/Work-Day-Planner/README.md

 ## **Usage**

-Click on a block to enter a task for that hour.
+Click on a block to enter a task for that hour and click the save button to store it in local storage.

 ## **License**